How To Install Valve Guides

 Honing New Guides

-The valve guide I.D. will distort slightly after being hammered in.
-To correct this, slowly run a precision reamer through the guide.
+To properly hone a new valve guide, slowly run a precision reamer through it.
 Skipping this step may cause the valves to bind when the engine gets hot.
-Cutting oil may be used on steel guides to help lubricate, but not needed for bronze guides.
+During this step, cutting oil may be used on steel guides to help lubricate, but not needed for bronze guides.

 NOTE: A spiral reaming tool is only be turned clockwise, even when removing it.